New mortgage stress tests could disqualify 10% of buyers: Bank of Canada

 Overall, the Bank of Canada says the main threats to the system – rising household debt and overheated house prices – remain elevated.
 That's roughly where the threat level has been since 2013.

-But for the first time in a while, the bank says there "preliminary signs of improvement" in the quality of new lending triggered by the improving economy, higher interest rates and tighter mortgage rules announced in 2016.
+But for the first time in a while, the bank says there are "preliminary signs of improvement" in the quality of new lending triggered by the improving economy, higher interest rates and tighter mortgage rules announced in 2016.

 "Our financial system continues to be resilient, and is being bolstered by stronger growth and job creation, but we need to continue to watch vulnerabilities closely," Governor Stephen Poloz said in a statement, accompanying the bank's Financial System Review.